Edited by Chrystie Cole

 Chapter 2 entitled “Back to the Beginning” looks at Genesis chapters 1-3.
 Genesis 1:26-27, 2:5-9, 15-17, and 18-25 are quoted and various points are made.
 Such as that Adam was created to work, and to be responsible.
 While Eve was created with a relationship orientation.
 Eve’s job, or core calling is fulfilled through her relationship with others.
 Women see what is lacking and fill the gap.
 (More about helping in part 2.)

 Hmm…really?
 Where is this in the biblical text?
 It seems to be based on the verses that say Adam was working in the garden, naming the animals, and establishing order over it.
 However, Eve did not exist yet so she could not have been described as doing any of those things in those particular verses!
-If Eve had been created already, I am quite certain she would have been right in there with Adam.
-Eve would have been working and taking responsibility along with him.
+If Eve had been created already, I am certain she would have been right there with Adam, working and taking responsibility along with him.

 Furthermore, I found it interesting that Genesis 1:26-27 is quoted but verse 28 is left out.
 While verse 26 does say “let them have dominion” some of the emphasis is lost that is elaborated upon in verse 28.
 It says that God blessed them and said to them, that they are to subdue and rule over the earth.
 The creation mandate is given to man and woman together.
 There is no hint of distinct roles or job descriptions here.
 Adam and Eve are commanded together to co-rule the earth.

 My critique is not insinuating that I think there are no differences between men and women.
 Of course there are.
 The creation of the woman stemmed not only from the need for Adam to have a companion, but from ontological necessities rooted in the nature of the Godhead.
 Femaleness was also an aspect of the imago dei.